dax8it/ATJIUJITSU-REAL-NEW/content/pages/kids-mma.md

 order: 7
 date: 2021-03-24T20:36:49.923Z
 description: >-
-  Join Coach Rocco for our adult Intro to MMA Class or Kids MMA program and learn from the Champ!
+  Join Coach Rocco for our Adult Intro to MMA Class or Kids MMA program and learn from the Champ!
 thumbnail: /img/dsc09063.jpg
 home: true